Cyuubi/websocket-sharp/README.md

-### Warning, this is a custom fork of websocket-sharp which adds .NET Standard support.
+### Warning, this is a custom fork of websocket-sharp which adds .NET Standard support and fixes things.
 Use at your own risk! ###

 ![Logo](websocket-sharp_logo.png)